UC San Diego Breast Imaging Center

 Our Comprehensive Breast Health Center is housed in

-Our Breast Imaging radiologists work closely with an outstanding team of surgeons, medical oncologists, and radiation oncologists at Moores Cancer Center– all experts in fighting breast cancer – to provide therapy in a caring environment.
+Our Breast Imaging radiologists work closely with an outstanding team of surgeons, medical oncologists, and radiation oncologists at Moores Cancer Center, (one of just 40 National Cancer Institute-designated Comprehensive Cancer Centers in the United States--and the only one in the San Diego region.
+Studies show that overall outcomes are better at NCI-designated centers) – all experts in fighting breast cancer – to provide therapy in a caring environment.
+We also have a new location at Via Tazon, that one offers both screening and diagnostic services.

 Magnetic Resonance (MR) Screening and Diagnosis